Joyce750526/ORM-Business-Backend-Platform/README.md

 To use this Backend Platform Application.
 Please refer the following steps.

 1. You need to clone this package in your computer, and open in VS Code.

 2. You need to run `npm install` in the terminal first to get all necessary dependencies.
-3. You need to install the following dependencies.
 See below:

-- npm install inquirer@8.2.4
+- `dotenv`
-- npm i mysql
+- `express.js`
-- npm i mysql2
+- `mysql2`
-- npm i console.table
+- `sequelize`

-   "dotenv": "^8.6.0",
-    "express": "^4.17.1",
-    "mysql2": "^2.3.3",
-    "sequelize": "^5.22.5"

-3. Run `npm install` after you have completed installing all of dependencies.
+3. Run `mysql -u root -p` to start MySQL database and enter your MySQL password!

-4. open `server.js` in your VS Code terminal and run `node server.js` to start this application!
+4. Open `server.js` in your VS Code terminal and run `node server.js` to start this business backend platform application!

----
+5. You can easily operate/ test this application in Insomnia.

 ---